chennnnnyize-zz/Scenario-Forecasts-GAN/README.md

 # Scenario-Forecasts-GAN
-Research code for the paper "Unsupervised Deep Learning Approach for Scenario Forecasts" accepted to Power Systems Computation Conference (PSCC) 2018, which is also free to download on ArXiv: https://arxiv.org/pdf/1711.02247.pdf
+Research code for the paper "Unsupervised Deep Learning Approach for Scenario Forecasts" accepted to Power Systems Computation Conference (PSCC) 2018, which is also free to view on ArXiv: https://arxiv.org/pdf/1711.02247.pdf

 Authors: Yize Chen, Xiyu Wang and Baosen Zhang